TyKo0707/code_auto_complete/README.md

 I need to create a dataset consists of prefix, middle part (target), and suffix.
 * Took a few files ([data/python_lang](https://github.com/TyKo0707/code_completion/tree/main/data/python_lang)) from the local repository and annotated them.
 Each target is located inside `$$tag ...$$` symbols.
-There are 9 different types of tags (`code_by_description, conditional_statement, var_declaration, class_initialization, function_name, function_parameter, description_by_code, method_call, imports`) that can be later used for troubleshooting or analysis, but as of now it is just a small bonus since the dataset is relatively small.
+There are 9 different types of tags (`code_by_description, conditional_statement, var_declaration, class_initialization, function_name, function_parameter, description_by_code, method_call, imports`)
+that can be later used for troubleshooting or analysis, but as of now it is just a small bonus since the dataset is relatively small.
+You can check example for each type by (data/tags_examples.txt)[https://github.com/TyKo0707/code_completion/blob/main/data/tags_example.txt]
 Example:
 ```python
 # Example 1: